PauloPhagula/site/_posts/2016-10-12-simple-javascript-currying-using-bind.md

 }
 ```

-The first parameter into the bind method is the new `this` or context underwhich the returned function
+The first parameter into the bind method is the new `this` or context under which the returned function
 will run when called in the future.

 Following is the key I need for `libObject` and last is whichever params the library will pass into
 the fn when calling.

 Last but not least, as I pointed above ... this was the the naive way...
 In the
-very end, since this was a nodejs project and we were already using [PM2](http://pm2.keymetrics.io),
+very end, since this was a NodeJS project and we were already using [PM2](http://pm2.keymetrics.io),
 we just created n [different processes each with it's own configuration](http://pm2.keymetrics.io/docs/usage/application-declaration/)
 and didn't need to change the code.

 Despite that I'm thankful I found this issue for now I've learned this lesson.
 BTW, badass developers
-call this thing we tried todo with `bind` [currying](https://www.sitepoint.com/currying-in-functional-javascript/).
+call this thing we tried to do with `bind` [currying](https://www.sitepoint.com/currying-in-functional-javascript/).